UKROC 2026

 This are black powder based motors and are single use, they come in packs of multiple up to a D12 (please note that the E and F Estes motors are not available to the UK market).
 These are typically 24mm in diameter for the D motor and cost effective if you are looking to cluster.

-Aerotech Single use
+Quest/Aerotech Single use

 Aerotech RMS

-RMS is a reloadable system of motors in 24mm and 29mm diameter, they range in power from D> but they do require a reusable casing in the correct size.
+RMS is a reloadable system of motors in 18mm, 24mm and 29mm diameter, they range in power from D> but they do require a reusable casing in the correct size.
 These motors are for the more experienced flyer as they require you to put the motor together, there are typically a number of o rings, spacers, and grains.
 When putting these together always follow the instructions but be aware students will need to be able to do this at the competition unaided.

 The boring admin